Firedrake/mpd-tools/README.md

 Example: `mp send robodj start 3`

 - update - initiate an update at the named location.
-If an update is already in progress, mp will wait until it completes.
+If an update is already in progress, mp will wait until it completes. mp will NOT perform a full database update unless you give the parameter "/".

 Example: `mp update Popular/New Artist`

+- cropto - crop the playlist such that it will have ended by a specific time.
+Takes HHMM or HHMMSS as sole parameter.
+It will NOT stop the current track if that would go past the specified time.

+Example: `mp cropto 2300`

 - vipl - edit a named playlist (using $VISUAL, $EDITOR or vi, one filename per line).
 If the playlist does not exist it will be